Enoch Powell: Academic career

-In 1937, he was appointed Professor of Greek at the University of Sydney aged 25 (failing in his aim of beating Nietzsche's record of becoming a professor at 24).
+In 1937 he was appointed Professor of Greek at the University of Sydney, aged 25, (failing in his aim of beating Nietzsche's record of becoming a professor at 24).
 He was the youngest professor in the British Empire.
-Among his students was future Labor Prime Minister of Australia Gough Whitlam, who described his lectures as 'dry as dust'.
-He revised Henry Stuart Jones's edition of Thucydides' Historiae for the Oxford University Press in 1938, and his most lasting contribution to classical scholarship was his Lexicon to Herodotus, published by Cambridge University Press the same year.
-William Lorimer reviewed the lexicon in the Classical Review and praised Powell's "amazing industry, much thought and care, and fine scholarship".
-The classicist Robin Lane Fox said the lexicon is "an entirely mechanical production with no intellectual power" but is "nonetheless valuable" and demonstrated Powell's "sharp, clear and nit-picking mind".
-Robin Waterfield, in his translation of Herodotus' Histories for Oxford World's Classics, said Powell's lexicon was "absolutely indispensable".
-The Australian academic Athanasius Treweek called it "the most fantastically accurate work of this type that I have ever handled".
+He revised Henry Stuart Jones's edition of Thucydides' Historiae for the Oxford University Press in 1938.
+His most lasting contribution to classical scholarship was his Lexicon to Herodotus, published by Cambridge University Press the same year, which was well received by critics.